ibexa/documentation-developer/docs/guide/site_factory.md

 1. In `vendor/ezsystems/ezplatform-site-factory/src/bundle/Resources/config/site_factory.yaml` change enabled to `false`
 1. In `config/packages/ezplatform.yaml` comment the `ezplatform.siteaccess.match: '@EzSystems\EzPlatformSiteFactory\SiteAccessMatcher': ~` if it is uncommented.
 1. Remove separate connection to database in `config/packages/doctrine.yaml`.
-1. Remove separate cache poll in `config/packages/cache.yaml`.
+1. Remove separate cache pool in `config/packages/cache.yaml`.

 The Site Factory should be disabled.